DHRI-Curriculum/DHRIFT/workshops/html-css.md

 ## Cascading Style Sheets (CSS)

 CSS is usually used in conjunction with HTML.
 HTML tells the browser what the different parts of a document _are_.
 CSS tells the browser what the parts of the document should _look like_.
 It is essentially a set of rules that are applied when rendering an HTML document.
-Its name—Cascading Style Sheets—refers to the fact that there is an order of precedence in how the browswer applies CSS rules to a document.
+Its name—Cascading Style Sheets—refers to the fact that there is an order of precedence in how the browser applies CSS rules to a document.
 More specific rules overwrite less specific rules.

 ## Where Does the Internet Come In?

 Together, these languages can be used to write and style a website using a text editor (such as Visual Studio Code) directly from your computer.
 No internet access needed.

 However, internet access is necessary if you plan on making your website available to the public.
-At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](19-public.md).
+At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](https://dhri-curriculum.github.io/Dhrift/workshops/html-css/?page=20).

 In our activities during this workshop we will focus on building locally-hosted websites.
 These are websites that you can open on your web browser, however, they only exist on your own device and are only accessible to you.
 Locally-hosted websites are not yet on the internet.